fynks/email-aliasing-comparison/README.md

 ## Contributing

-Found an error, outdated information, or want to add a provider?
-Your contributions make this guide better for everyone!
+Found an error or outdated info?
+Contributions keep this guide accurate.

-**Quick Contributions:**
-- Found a mistake?
-Open an Issue with details
-- Price/Feature Update?
-Check the provider's official website first and include proof
-- Want to suggest a new provider?
-Include basic feature comparison data

-**Content Standards:**
-- Accuracy First: Verify all information from official sources
-- Neutral Tone: Avoid promotional language, maintain objectivity
+- How we verify:
+  - Use official docs/pricing pages/privacy policies
+  - Include links and the date verified in PRs/issues
+- Quick contributions:
+  - Pricing/feature updates (with links/screenshots)
+  - New provider suggestions (include free/paid, security, jurisdiction)
+- Standards:
+  - Accuracy first; neutral tone
-- Current Information: Include dates for pricing/feature claims
+  - Include dates for pricing/feature claims
-- Consistent Formatting: Follow existing table and section structures
+  - Keep tables/sections consistent

+> For more info please see: **[CONTRIBUTING.md](CONTRIBUTING.md)**

 [(↑ Back to top)](#table-of-contents)